gr4vy/gr4vy-react-native/example/CONTRIBUTING.md

 We use [fastlane](https://fastlane.tools/) to orchestrate the build / release process of example app for internal testing.
 The distribution is handled by [Firebase App Distribution](https://firebase.google.com/docs/app-distribution); logging-in with the `code@gr4vy.com` Google account will take you to the console where you can see the project with its registered iOS and Android apps.

+We use a specific version of Ruby to install the dependencies needed.
+We recommend using [rbenv](https://github.com/rbenv/rbenv) to manage multiple versions of Ruby on your system, but you can use whatever you want as long as reading the `.ruby-version` file is supported.
+Check what's the version defined in that file and install it by running `rbenv install x.x.x`, then, from inside the `example` folder, run `rbenv local` to pick that up and set it for your current shell.
+Lastly, install the Bundler by running `gem install bundler`.

-To release a beta, first make sure the required gems are installed by running `bundle install`.
+To release a beta, first make sure the required gems are installed by running `bundle install` inside either the `ios` or `android` folder, depending on which platform you're releasing for.
 You also need to be authenticated with Firebase, you can use the Firebase CLI for that: https://firebase.google.com/docs/cli#sign-in-test-cli.
 Create a `.env.preview` file based on `.env.example` and set accordingly (we use `spider` for `GR4VY_ID`).
 The final step is to run the `beta.sh` script:

 ```sh
 ./beta.sh ios notes:"Release notes"